Manage an App Service plan in Azure

 • <SKU_NAME> workers are not available in resource group <RESOURCE_GROUP_NAME>

-This can happen due to incompatibilities with pricing tiers, regions, operating systems, availability zones, existing function apps, or existing web apps.
+These errors can occur due to incompatibilities with pricing tiers, regions, operating systems, availability zones, existing function apps, or existing web apps.
 If one of these errors occurs, create your App Service plan in a new resource group.

 Move an app to another App Service plan